jouni/j-elements/docs/pages/research/components.md

 ## Using 3rd party CSS libraries

 Using 3rd-party CSS libraries, like [Bootstrap](http://getbootstrap.com), [Skeleton](http://getskeleton.com), or [Bulma](https://bulma.io), is a problem with Vaadin components.
-The selectors defined by 3rd party libraries do not apply to custom components, and it is impossible to add classes defined by those libraries to the correct elements in Vaadin components, because they are either generated at runtime or they are hidden inside shadow DOM.
+The selectors defined by 3rd party libraries do not apply to custom components, and it is impossible to add classes defined by those libraries to the correct elements in Vaadin components, because they are either generated at runtime, or they are hidden inside shadow DOM, or they are not meant to be styled (for example, the native `<input>` element slotted inside Vaadin field components).

 ## Proposal: use basic HTML when possible